 Everyone knows about the Dubrovnik walls, but it is a little known to people that Split has the almost same ability on Diocletian’s Palace walls.
-The reason lies in the length of the promenade itself, which is around 170 meters, and at the entrance to the promenade which is restricted.
+The reason lies in the length of the promenade itself.
+It is around 150 meters but the biggest problem is the entrance very limited.
 In principle, a promenade has no entry.
-The only way is through the scientific research center for architectural heritage.
+The only way is through the scientific research centre for architectural heritage.

 Another, perhaps a bigger problem is that some parts of the promenade are still privately owned.
-During my visit I found on promenade a drying clothes, a grill, a couple of chairs, etc. A scene that says this is the terrace of the flats attached to it.
+During my visit, I found on the promenade drying clothes, a grill, a couple of chairs, etc. In principle, this promenade is the terrace of the apartments.
 And I’m one of them right now because my apartment is between walls and square called Carrarina Poljana.
 Right inside that wall is my toilet in the apartment.
 Unfortunately, my apartment has no connection with Diocletian’s Palace walls.

-I was very surprised by the large number of TV antennas and satellites that were leaning on the promenade.
-One of the reasons why palace are highly valued and protected by the UNESCO is the continuity of life inside Diocletian’s Palace.
-Basically because of this, things like TV antennas shouldn’t be moved.
+If you choose to visit this attraction one of the things that will surely surprise you is a large number of TV antennas and satellites.
+People living here continuously for 1700 years.
+Actually, one of the reasons why the palace is highly valued and protected by the UNESCO is the continuity of life inside Diocletian’s Palace.
+Basically, because of this, things like TV antennas shouldn’t be moved.

-The only thing I didn’t write now is a look out of the walls of the Diocletian’s palace.
-If you were in Dubrovnik, it is probably one of the greatest adut to keep up the precious time.
+The only thing I didn’t write now is a lookout of the walls of the Diocletian’s palace.
+If you were in Dubrovnik, it is probably one of the greatest attractions to keep up the precious time.
 Looking at the city from a completely new perspective is the right discovery.
-It was also big experience to me who is living few years in Split.
+It was also a big experience for me who is living a few years in Split.